What Is Earnest Money and How Does It Work?

 These tips below will keep it from happening to you:

-- Make sure that the earnest money and escrow is handled by a reputable group.
-You shouldn’t trust your earnest money with just anyone.
-You should always let the escrow account and its deposits get handled by a trusted bank, escrow firm, lawyer, real estate brokerage, or title company.
+- Make sure that a reputable group handles the earnest money and escrow.
+You shouldn't trust your earnest money with just anyone.
+It would be best to let the escrow account and its deposits be handled by a trusted bank, escrow firm, lawyer, real estate brokerage, or title company.
 You should never directly hand the check to the seller!

 - Keep a close eye on your contract.
 Your sales contract is there to protect both you and the seller.
-Read it and follow it down to the letter.
+Please read it and follow it down to the letter.
 Otherwise, you might have the deal fall through and lose your deposit in the mix.

-- Always make sure that every contingency and note you’ve made about the house is in the contract.
-Without noting everything down, you won’t be able to back out of a deal if you decide it’s not a good option.
+- Ensure every contingency and note you've made about the house is in the contract.
+Without noting everything down, you won't be able to back out of a deal if you decide it's not a good option.

 - If your seller reneges on part of the agreement, speak up and get your refund.
-Let’s look at an example of this in action.
+Let's look at an example of this in action.
 Jared is buying a house from Julie, and they both agree that Julie will fix the leaky ceiling in the kitchen by the time the move-in date arrives.
-The date comes in, and Julie still didn’t fix the ceiling.
+The date came in, and Julie still hadn't fixed the roof.
 Jared cancels the transaction and gets his refund.
 Without him keeping an eye on the contingencies, he would have had to pay that repair money out of pocket or lose his earnest money.

 How should you view earnest money?

-A lot of homebuyers view putting down earnest money as a pain, but you shouldn’t see it this way.
+Many homebuyers consider putting down earnest money a pain, but you shouldn't see it this way.

-That’s a huge push in the right direction and is worthy of celebration any way you look at it.
+That's a massive push in the right direction and is worthy of celebration any way you look at it.

 Other Real Estate Uses of Earnest Money